biolab/orange-web2/public/home/interactive_data_visualization/index.md

 image: "interactive_data_visualization.png"
 learnMore: true
 weight: 20
-excerpt: "Perform simple data analysis with clever data visualization.
-Explore statistical distributions, box plots and scatter plots, or dive deeper with decision trees, hierarchical clustering, heatmaps, MDS and linear projections.
-Even your multidimensional data can become sensible in 2D, especially with clever attribute ranking and selections."
 ---

 Orange is all about data visualizations that help to uncover hidden data patterns, provide intuition behind data analysis procedures or support communication between data scientists and domain experts.
 Visualization widgets include scatter plot, box plot and histogram, and model-specific visualizations like dendrogram, silhouette plot, and tree visualizations, just to mention a few.
 Many other visualizations are available in add-ons and include visualizations of networks, word clouds, geographical maps, and more.